Skip to main content

 How to generate a request waterfall for your website

-You can find the waterfall visualization in the Requests tab.
+The waterfall visualization is shown in the Requests tab.

 Request waterfall in the DebugBear speed test